Championship Bull Riding

-Championship Bull Riding, Inc. (CBR) was a professional bull riding organization that was based in Weatherford, Texas, United States.
+Championship Bull Riding, Inc. (CBR) was a professional bull riding organization based in Weatherford, Texas, United States.

 History

-Stock contractor Terry Williams and Texas businessman Joel Logan founded Championship Bull Riding (CBR) in 2002.
+Stock contractor Terry Williams and Texas businessman Joel Logan founded Championship Bull Riding (CBR) in Carthage, Texas, in 2002.
 ProRodeo Hall of Fame cowboy and four-time world champion bull rider Tuff Hedeman was an integral part of the live event production and an ambassador for the organization from 2011 to 2018 after serving as president from 2005 to 2011.
 In early 2018, Hedeman left CBR to start his own organization: the Tuff Hedeman Bull Riding Tour.

+Many bull riders who competed in CBR were also regulars on the Professional Rodeo Cowboys Association (PRCA) circuit.

-From 2002 to 2007, CBR was televised on the Outdoor Channel, in 2008 on RFD-TV, from 2009 to 2011 on Great American Country, and from 2012 to 2017 was broadcast on Fox Sports Networks.
+From 2002 through 2007, CBR was televised on the Outdoor Channel; in 2008 on RFD-TV; from 2009 through 2011 on Great American Country; and from 2012 through 2017 was broadcast on Fox Sports Networks.

 The CBR World Finals event was held in different locations of the United States throughout the years.
-From 2002 to 2005, it was held in Jackson, Mississippi, from 2006 to 2008 in Las Vegas, Nevada, from 2009 to 2010 in Kansas City, Missouri, in 2011 in Loveland, Colorado, and from 2012 to 2018 in Cheyenne, Wyoming at Cheyenne Frontier Days, held in conjunction with the annual Professional Rodeo Cowboys Association (PRCA) rodeo there.
+From 2002 through 2004, it was held in Kansas City, Missouri; in 2005 in Jackson, Mississippi; from 2006 through 2008 in Las Vegas, Nevada; in 2009 and 2010 again in Kansas City, Missouri, now in conjunction with the American Royal; in 2011 in Loveland, Colorado; and from 2012 through 2018 in Cheyenne, Wyoming, at Cheyenne Frontier Days, held in conjunction with the annual PRCA rodeo there.

-In 2009, Cinch Jeans became the title sponsor of the CBR tour, thus becoming the Cinch CBR Tour.